-Robert Atkey, Neil Ghani, Bart Jacobs and Patricia Johann.
+Robert Atkey, Neil Ghani, Bart Jacobs, and Patricia Johann.
 Fibrational Induction Meets Effects.
-In Lars Birkedal, editor, Foundations of Software Science and Computational Structures, volume 7213 of Lecture Notes in Computer Science, pages 42-57.
+In Lars Birkedal, editor, Foundations of Software Science and Computational Structures, volume 7213 of Lecture Notes in Computer Science, 42-57.
 Springer, 2012.